 The exhibitions programme at New Art Exchange is designed to extend the mission statement of the organisation: to stimulate new perspectives on the value of diversity in art and society.

-We believe in the power of the arts to stimulate important political debate within the public realm, however, artists of a non-white British heritage and those working in the arts in this context are currently greatly under represented within the sector.
+We believe in the power of the arts to stimulate important political debate within the public realm, however, BAME artists and arts professionals are currently greatly under represented within the sector.
 To address this imbalance and to ensure the perspectives of a broader range of cultures and communities are seen and heard, we take positive action to engage individuals from diverse backgrounds and those exploring diversity in their work.

 Stimulating new perspectives about the value of diversity in art and society.